apache/spark/docs/ml-features.md

 "a" gets index `0` because it is the most frequent, followed by "c" with index `1` and "b" with index `2`.

-Additionally, there are two strategies regarding how `StringIndexer` will handle unseen labels when you have fit a `StringIndexer` on one dataset and then use it to transform another:
+Additionally, there are three strategies regarding how `StringIndexer` will handle unseen labels when you have fit a `StringIndexer` on one dataset and then use it to transform another:

 - throw an exception (which is the default)
 - skip the row containing the unseen label entirely
+- map the unseen labels with indices [numLabels]

 **Examples**